Quitzelcoat/Odling/README.md

     When user click on create a new post it will take them to a page for them to create a new post.
 (Done) When the user clicks create new post it will open up a pop up with a message place for the user to write the message and post it.
 (Done)
         Make sure that on the dashboard we can see all the posts of other users included.
-        While on the profile, show only the posts of the user that is logged in.
+(Done) While on the profile, show only the posts of the user that is logged in.
+(Done)

     On left bar have a friend’s btn to access friends page.
         On the page show 3 things.